Collaborative Problem Solving in Mixed Reality: A Study on Visual Graph Analysis: Definitions

-\paragraph{\textbf{Task instance}} A task can be presented in several ways.
-For a given task representation, e.\,g., a set of instructions or a node-link diagram, there are one or more distinct \textit{task instances} that can be acted on to solve the task, where any instance may affect task solving differently.
-The number of task instances is countable and independent of the viewpoint.
+\paragraph{\textbf{Task instance}} A task can be represented differently.
+For a given task, e.\,g., finding the shortest path in a graph, and its representation, e.\,g., a node-link diagram, there are one or more distinct \textit{task instances}.
+A task instance is a specific visual configuration on which the task is executed.
+Different task instances may affect task solving differently.